thearn/webcam-pulse-detector/README.md

    1. raw optical intensity
    2. extracted heartbeat signal
    3. Power spectral density, with local maxima indicating the heartrate (in beats per minute).
-- With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
+- With consistent lighting and minimal head motion, a stable heartbeat should be isolated in about 15 seconds.
 - If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and